The 15 Best Pipedrive Alternatives for Your Business in 2025

 Salesmate offers three main subscription tiers, with an additional Enterprise option for larger organizations.
 Each plan includes core CRM functionality while adding more sophisticated features at higher levels:

-• Basic: $23 per user monthly
+• Basic: $23 per user monthly - essential pipeline management tools, 20K automation credits monthly

 11. Streak: Best for Gmail-centric sales teams

-Native Gmail integration distinguishes Streak from typical CRM solutions.
-Through direct embedding within the Gmail interface, this platform transforms standard inboxes into powerful sales management tools without requiring users to navigate separate systems.
+Native Gmail integration makes Streak yet another alternative toPipedrive.
+Through direct embedding within the Gmail interface, the platform transforms standard inboxes into sales management tool.
+Sales teams track deals, managing pipelines, and monitoring customer interactions without leaving their familiar email environment.

 Pros and cons

-✓ Native Gmail integration
+✓ Native Gmail integration that transforms inboxes into CRM tools

-✓ Free email power tools
+✓ Free email power tools including tracking and scheduling

-✓ Simple learning curve
+✓ Simple learning curve with minimal onboarding requirements

-✓ Quick implementation
+✓ Quick implementation directly within existing Gmail accounts

-✓ Team sharing options
+✓ Team sharing options for collaborative pipeline management

-✓ Built-in templates
+✓ Built-in email templates with personalization fields

-✓ Mobile accessibility
+✓ Mobile accessibility for on-the-go relationship management

-✗ Limited to 400 emails per day
+✗ Limited to 400 emails per day for bulk sending

-✗ Basic pipeline features
+✗ Basic pipeline features compared to dedicated CRM platforms

-✗ Restricted social media tools
+✗ Restricted social media and multi-channel tools

-✗ No lead nurturing system
+✗ No comprehensive lead nurturing system

 Pricing

-• Pro+: $69 per user monthly (most popular)
+• Pro+: $69 per user monthly (most popular) - AI Co-Pilot, advanced reporting, and archived user management

-• Enterprise: $129 per user monthly
+• Enterprise: $129 per user monthly - custom rules, data validation, and dedicated support

 All plans include fundamental features such as: